ahban/CUDARef/README.md

 # CUDA Manuals

 NVIDIA does not provide all versions for CUDA manuals and tutorials.
-I put all of them here.
-Enjoy it!
+I put part of them here.
+I appreciate it if you submite the remaining manuals to this repository.

-The repository includes:
+# This repository currently includes:

 cuda-2.3
 cuda-3.0